 This is him as a young boy, with mother Dora on the left, c.
 1915:

 Though only a wiry 5-foot-8 1/2, Pop was an excellent athlete.
-He played baseball at the University of Maryland, and was said to have been offered a professional contract by the Washington Senators, but he had other ideas about what he wanted to do in life.
+He played baseball at the University of Maryland, and was said to have been offered a professional contract, but he had other ideas about what he wanted to do in life.
 He got a graduate degree as a pharmacist, and worked for six months in Baltimore while hustling pool at night to help save up enough money to attend medical school.
 Unable to afford the exorbitant cost of attending a stateside medical school, and stymied by the quota system which limited the number of Jews, he managed to start his studies in — of all places — Hitler’s Germany, at the University of Göttingen.
 The chutzpah!
 He didn’t know much German when he came over, but he learned the language by reading newspapers and walking the streets.
 He somehow managed to wrangle a ticket to the 1936 Olympics in Berlin, where he saw Jesse Owens show up Hitler by winning four gold medals.

 Standing to the left of brothers Hank and Matty, this picture shows Pop in a rather streetwise pose, as though waiting for his next mark to show up to the pool hall.
 It’s dated 1936, but I believe it’s a bit earlier, from before he went overseas: